FriendsOfTerraform/modules/aws/lambda/README.md

         - (list(string)) **`allow_methods = ["*"]`** _[since v1.0.0]_

             The HTTP methods that are allowed when calling the function URL.
-For example: `["GET", "POST", "DELETE"]`, or the wildcard character `["*"]`
+For example: `["GET", "POST", "DELETE"]`

         - (list(string)) **`allow_origins = ["*"]`** _[since v1.0.0]_

             The origins that can access the function URL.
-You can list any number of specific origins (or the wildcard character ("*")), separated by a comma.
 For example: `["https://www.example.com", "http://localhost:60905"]`

         - (list(string)) **`expose_headers = null`** _[since v1.0.0]_